pearu/pearu.github.io/array_interface_pytorch.md

 `__array__` and `__cuda_array_interface__` but not for
 `__array_interface__` nor `__array_struct__`.

-# Using array interfaces in the context of NumPy arrays
+# Using array/buffer interfaces in the context of NumPy arrays

 NumPy ndarray object implements CPU Array Interface as well as Buffer Protocol for sharing its data buffers: